drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 Not too long after this article was published, a different version of Tee'd Off appeared and was added to MAME.
 I've finally sat down and taken the time to compare them and... *oh boy.*

 From here you can skip down and read the rest of the original chain of research around the girl and her graphics if you'd like, but to summarize: she does indeed have topless graphics, but they are not used by any code and not accesible without hacking.
 In fact, the tilemap thet arranges the graphics is broken, requiring a patch to display properly.
 Based on the "urban legend," we supposed that the topless artwork was the reward for getting a hole in one or ≥3 under par, but the concept was cut at some point.
-Along the way we also discovered huge dev easter egg in the form of a hidden staff roll.
-That staff roll *should* have featured the girl at the end, but instead displayed a blank screen as it pointed to invalid data.
+Along the way we also discovered a huge developer easter egg in the form of a hidden staff roll.
+That staff roll has code that *should* have featured the girl at the end, but instead displayed a blank screen as it pointed to invalid data.

 Now that you're up to speed, let's compare the two dumps.